CORP_Event_Digital_StudentDay_011_1920x450

 About the Team: The HERMES Team, a student research team in Greece under the University of Thessaly, develops a robotic exoskeleton for individuals with Spinal Cord Injury.
 Representing Greece in CYBATHLON’s “Exoskeleton Race,” the team promotes assistive technologies, enhancing mobility and quality of life, supported by the Department of Electrical and Computer Engineering.

-Presenter: Christopher Fadanelli, Senior Solution Engineer - System Integration, Altair
+Presenter: Christopher Fadanelli, Senior Solution Engineer, Altair

 Abstract: Engineering students involved in Formula SAE (FSAE) and similar competitions often face the challenge of designing, testing, and refining a complete vehicle under tight deadlines and resource constraints.
 These projects frequently involve troubleshooting unexpected issues, especially when working with new or unproven designs.
 Altair MotionSolve, a multibody dynamics (MBD) simulation tool, offers a robust solution by providing a comprehensive vehicle model library and advanced analysis capabilities.
 By enabling detailed simulations of vehicle kinematics and compliance (K&C), and internal load distributions under realistic operating conditions, MBD tools like MotionSolve can significantly streamline the design process and improve vehicle performance outcomes.